HTTPS Setup Guide

 To completely disable HTTP (port 80):

 ⚠️ Warning: This breaks Let's Encrypt ACME challenges.
-Only use if you have other certificate management.
+Only use if you have other certificate management or already have valid certificates.

 SSL/TLS Configuration